rehierl/abstract-properties/11-x-hierarchies/11-3-hierarchy-of-trees/2-1-node-definitions.md

 Also, the relationships of the nodes in `T` is defined by the relationships between the trees in `S`.
 In that regards, the nodes of each tree in `S` are secondary.
-Because of that, a setup `S` does not contain any characteristics which could be relied upon in order to recreate the nodes in `T`.
+Because of that, a setup `S` does not contain any characteristics which could be relied upon in order to reliably recreate the nodes in `T`.

 Further requirements are therefore necessary, which allow to determine the definition of a node in `T` that corresponds with a particular tree in `S`.